flutter/flutter/specs/style.md

     // if you are not the ownerLayoutManager, then ignore this StyleNode in layout() and paintChildren()
     // using walkChildren() does this for you

-  readonly attribute Boolean needsPaint;
-    // means that either needsLayout is true or a property with needsPaint:true has changed on this node
-    // needsPaint is set to false by the ownerLayoutManager's default paint() method

-  readonly attribute Boolean descendantNeedsPaint;
-    // means that some child of this node has needsPaint set to true
-    // descendantNeedsPaint is set to false by the ownerLayoutManager's default paint() method

   // only the ownerLayoutManager can change these readonly attribute Float x; // relative to left edge of ownerLayoutManager readonly attribute Float y; // relative to top edge of ownerLayoutManager